eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 ## Tasks

-* Fork this repository to your own github account if haven't done that already.
+* Fork this repository to your own github account
-* Clone the forked repository on your provided machine.
+* Clone the forked repository on your provided machine
 * `cd` into the repository folder
 * Run `docker-compose up -d` to run the jenkins docker image
 * Examine that the container is starting by issuing a `docker-compose ps` and see that the state of the container is `up` like the below example